rfernandez754/discord-hype-bot/README.md

     - [ ] rodlvl - get rods level and name of rod upgrade (i.e., lvl 1 - bronze rod, lvl 3 - gold rod, etc)
 - [ ] Fishing System
     - [x] Add fishing levels and xp gain from fish
-    - [ ] Add shop with fishing rod upgrade
+    - [ ] Add fishing rod upgrade
 - [ ] Lottery commands to risk some money for a lot of money.
 Should be worth it to use in long run.
 Maybe an hourly, daily, and weekly.
+RemindMe 30m Message.
     - [ ] Add a dice roller for this to be more interactive

 ## RemindMe